vivekmakkina/vivekmakkina/README.md

 # 💫 About Me:
 Hi there!
-I'm **P Sravani**, a final-year Computer Science and Engineering student at **Saveetha School of Engineering**, Chennai.
+I'm **M SWAMY VIVEKANANDA**, a final-year Computer Science and Engineering student at **Saveetha School of Engineering**, Chennai.
 I'm passionate about building creative, user-friendly applications and love turning ideas into reality through code and design.

 🔧 I specialize in **full-stack development** and **mobile app development**, and I enjoy working on platforms that solve real-world problems.